In cases of cyberbullying:

 - Save copies of all communication from the stalker (e.g., emails, threatening messages, messages via social media), and document each contact, including dates, times and additional circumstances, when appropriate.

 - File a complaint with the stalker’s internet service provider (ISP) and yours.
 Many ISPs offer tools that filter or block communications from specific individuals.

-- Own your online presence.
+- Check your settings.
 Set security and privacy settings on social networks and other services to your comfort level of sharing.

 - Consider changing your email address and ISP; use encryption software or privacy protection programs on your computer and mobile devices.
 (You should consult with law enforcement before changing your email account.
 It can be beneficial to the investigation to continue using the email account so law enforcement can also monitor communication.)